Crypto-focused bank Silvergate plans to wind down following blow from FTX

 The Federal Deposit Insurance Corp (FDIC) declined comment on Wednesday when asked about the bank’s failure, beyond saying that it did not regulate the bank or the holding company.
 Bloomberg earlier reported the FDIC had been discussing with Silvergate ways to avoid shutdown.

-Federal prosecutors in Washington are probing the company and its dealings with FTX and trading firm Alameda Research.
-In January, three United States senators asked Silvergate for details about its risk management and FTX.
+US federal prosecutors are probing the company and its dealings with FTX and trading firm Alameda Research, and three senators have asked Silvergate for details about its risk management and FTX.

-More than a trillion dollars in value was wiped out from the crypto sector in 2022, with rising interest rates exacerbating worries of an economic downturn.
+Over a trillion dollars in value was wiped out from the crypto sector in 2022,

-After rapid growth in 2020 and 2021, Bitcoin – the most popular digital currency by far – fell more than 60 per cent last year, pressuring the digital asset industry.
+After rapid growth in 2020 and 2021, Bitcoin – the most popular digital currency – fell more than 60 per cent last year, pressuring the digital asset industry.
 REUTERS